SciRuby/sciruby.com/source/_posts/2014-06-24-updates-minimization-and-integration.markdown

 This week, I will be reviewing a [pull request](https://github.com/clbustos/integration/pull/3) which aims to change the structure of the whole Integration gem.

-After that I plan to implement more adaptive methods and incorporate the non adaptive methods under a single Newton&ndash;Cotes function.
+After that I plan to implement more adaptive methods and incorporate the non-adaptive methods under a single Newton&ndash;Cotes function.

 Lastly, I am brainstorming designs for symbolic integration using JScience and JRuby.